danielsnick3/linked-blog-starter-md/Nagoblin.md

 Special Moves

-Scentless: As a free action on their turn, this creature may gain 15 Blood to instantly teleport 5 feet along the ground and slide an additional 10 feet.
-If an action has already been used in this initiative, this creature may perform an additional action during the slide.
+Scentless: As a free action on their turn, this creature may gain 15 Blood to instantly teleport 5/10/15/20 feet.
+If an action has already been used in this initiative, this creature may perform an additional action immediately after Scentless.

 Rough Snow: As an action, this creature may gain 10 blood to create 1/2/3/4 blood clones and dash with them in an arc in front of themself.
 These clones are indistinguishable from the original creature and have 1 hp.